 So why am I telling you this?
 Like most people at one time in their life, I didn’t know much about nutrition.
 I worked out every day, and I thought I was eating relatively healthy, but nothing ever seemed to change.
 I still looked soft despite my efforts in the gym and thinking I was eating clean.
 Instead of taking the blame, I put it on my genetics.
 It took me years, to get insight into what I actually needed to do in order to meet my goals.
 Intermittent fasting really helped me lose weight and optimize my body composition in a very short amount of time.
 So, if you don’t know much about nutrition using intermittent fasting for weight loss is a great place to start.

 What Is Intermittent Fasting?

 Intermittent fasting is not a diet, it’s a pattern of eating.
 The idea is that you fast for a 16-hour period and eat during an 8-hour window.
 We call this the fasted and fed state.
-The reason why intermittent fasting works so well for weight loss is because when you're fasted, your body utilizes stored body fat for fuel and energy.
+The reason why intermittent fasting works so well for weight loss results is because when you're fasted, your body utilizes stored body fat for fuel and energy.

 When you eat, carbohydrates are your bodies' primary source of energy (also known as glucose and stored as glycogen).
 With this process, your insulin levels will rise and dispel any extra glycogen and store it as body fat.
 Thus, when your intermittent fasting, instead of using glycogen for energy, your body recruits body fat for energy, in turn burning more body fat and losing more weight.